|

 With a McLaren-TAG, Niki Lauda won the 1984 Drivers' Championship, and Alain Prost won it back-to-back in 1985 and '86.
 McLaren took the constructors' title in 1985 and 1986.

 The last year that McLaren used the TAG engine was 1987, by which time it was slipping behind and John Barnard had decamped to Ferrari.
 Then Ron Dennis pulled of a coup by persuading Honda to dump Williams and switch to McLaren.
-McLaren also fielded two best drivers of the day, Alain Prost and Ayrton Senna, and embarked on a period of unprecedented success.
+McLaren also fielded the two best drivers of the day, Alain Prost and Ayrton Senna, and embarked on a period of unprecedented success.
 For four straight years, 1988-91, McLaren won both drivers' and constructors' championships every year.
 In 1998, but for a collision on the penultimate lap of the Italian Grand prix between Senna and Williams 'stand-in' Jean-Louis Schlesser, McLaren would have won every round of the championship.

 After Honda retired at the end of 1992, McLaren kept afloat first with customer Cosworth engines which, thanks to the genius of Ayrton Senna, brought five wins.
-McLaren signed a deal with Peugeot for 1994 and the consigned it to the status of a midfield runner.
+McLaren signed a deal with Peugeot for 1994 and they consigned it to the status of a midfield runner.

 Ron Dennis proved he had lost none of his touch when, for 1995, he announced a long-term relationship with Mercedes-Benz.
-The engines are actually designed and built by Ilmor, but backup and input from Mercedes-Benz.
+The engines were actually designed and built by Ilmor, but backup and input from Mercedes-Benz.
 It took the new partnership until 1997 until it won a race (that year it won two) but in the summer of that year, it became known that Adrian Newey would leave Williams and join McLaren.

 There is no question, however, that Ron Dennis's eye for detail and presentation, plus his superb business acumen, has been the main reason for McLaren's success.
 Early into his reign, a mechanic turned up at Heathrow ready to fly to Brazil, and he was not wearing his team tie.
 The mechanic did not go to Brazil.